syncrosim/pysyncrosim/docs/quickstart.rst

     # Open existing Library
     >>> my_library = ps.library(name = "helloworldLibrary")

-Note that if you want to create a new library file with an existing library name rather than opening the existing library, you can use ``overwrite=True`` when initializing the library class instance.
+Note that if you want to create a new library file with an existing library name rather than opening the existing library, you can use ``overwrite = True`` when initializing the library class instance.

 Create a New Project
 ^^^^^^^^^^^^^^^^^^^^